wso2/puppet-ei/README.md

             export FACTER_profile=ei_analytics_worker
             puppet agent -vt
             ```

+## Performance Tuning
+System configurations can be changed through Puppet to optimize OS level performance.
+Performance tuning can be enabled by changing `$enable_performance_tuning` in `<puppet_environment>/modules/ei_common/manifests/params.pp` to `true`.

+System files that will be updated when performance tuning is enabled is available in `<puppet_environment>/modules/ei_common/files/system`.
+Update the configuration values according to the requirements of your deployment.

 ## Manifests in a module
 The run stages for Puppet are described in `<puppet_environment>/manifests/site.pp`, and they are of the order Main -> Custom.